 The section has used various strategies to explore the GD-PD link.
-Their active clinical service performs comprehensive neurologic evaluations on both GBA mutation carriers with parkinsonism, and those with a family history of PD.
+Their active clinical service performs comprehensive neurologic evaluations on both GBA1 mutation carriers with parkinsonism, and those with a family history of PD.
 Under a new clinical imaging protocol, over 80 PET studies have been performed, demonstrating that GBA-associated PD has regional cerebral blood flow patterns similar to those seen in LB dementias, while fluoro-dopa uptake is similar to classic PD.
 The relationship between GCase and α-synuclein is probed by biochemical, cell imaging, genomic sequencing and biophysical analyses, as well as studies utilizing cells, animal models and human brain samples.
-With funding from the NIH Center for Regenerative Medicine, iPS cells are being generated using fibroblasts from patients with GD, with and without PD, which have been differentiated into dopaminergic neurons and macrophages.
+With funding from the NIH Center for Regenerative Medicine, iPS cells are being generated using fibroblasts from patients with GD, with and without PD, which have been differentiated into dopaminergic neurons, astrocytes and macrophages.
+Mouse models of Gaucher disease have been crossed with Parkinson disease models, demonstrating that deficient glucocerebrosidase enhances the rate of the neurodegeneration observed.
 Elucidating the mechanisms underlying the clinical association between GD and PD will contribute to our understanding of the genetics, pathophysiology and therapeutic strategies for both rare and common neurologic diseases.

 Over the past two decades the Sidransky group has established a bank of clinical data, samples and ongoing clinical protocols on GD, to enable a better understanding of the natural history, the correlation of genotype with phenotype, and the contribution of factors modifying this disorder.
 Focusing on GD, the group is poised to investigate the intricate relationships between clinical manifestations, metabolic defects and molecular mechanisms, and to tackle the challenge of identifying genetic modifiers.
 Although GD is classically divided into three types, the section's research has shown that there is actually a continuum of manifestation, and they have uncovered several unexpected phenotypes.
 For example, studies of a glucocerebrosidase-knockout mouse led to the recognition of a perinatal lethal form of GD, skin changes in type 2 GD, and the role of GCase in epidermal barrier function.
 Studying a rare GD cohort exhibiting myoclonic epilepsy uncovered a connection with the GCase transporter molecule, LIMP2, and a specific learning disability was identified among patients with type 3 GD.
 Based upon analyses of GBA sequences from different patient groups and different animal species, it was shown that modifiers contribute to the phenotypic diversity observed.
-With funding from an NIH Director's award, the laboratory is exploring potential modifiers using RNAi screens.
-These assays, in conjunction with miRNA screens, are providing new research directions.
 In parallel, studies performed using patient-derived macrophages demonstrate that impaired autophagy in Gaucher macrophages leads to activation of the inflammasome, which may contribute to the disease pathogenesis and account for different disease manifestations.
 Next-generation sequencing techniques are also being used to identify other genes contributing to the diverse phenotypes encountered.

 The Sidransky laboratory is also utilizing new technologies to identify drug targets for GD and other lysosomal disorders, which may also have implications for the treatment of parkinsonism.
 In collaboration with the NIH Chemical Genomics Center, hundred-thousands of small molecules were screened, leading to the discovery of potential new chaperones as therapies for patients with GD and other lysosomal disorders.
 Additional screening using mutant enzyme from patients with GD identified novel non-inhibitory chaperone molecules that aid in the translocation of the enzyme to the lysosome.
 The efficacy of these compounds has been confirmed in newly developed macrophage models, including those derived from patient iPS cells.
-This approach promises convenient and less costly therapy for GD, and potential therapeutic utility in PD.
+The lead compounds were also shown to decrease α-synuclein levels in Gaucher iPS cell-derived dopaminergic neurons.
+This approach promises convenient and less costly therapy for GD, and may have therapeutic utility in PD.

 Dr. Sidransky, chief of the Molecular Neurogenetics Section, is a pediatrician and clinical geneticist in the Medical Genetics Branch of the National Human Genome Research Institute at the National Institutes of Health in Bethesda, Maryland.
 Dr. Sidransky graduated magna cum laude from Brandeis University with a B.A. in biology, and received her M.D. from Tulane University.
 She then trained in pediatrics at Children's Memorial Hospital/Northwestern University, and completed fellowship training in clinical genetics at the NIH Genetics Training Program.

 Dr. Sidransky has been a tenured investigator at NIH and a section chief since 2000.
 Her research includes both clinical and basic research aspects of Gaucher disease and Parkinson's disease, and her group first identified glucocerebrosidase as a risk factor for parkinsonism.
 She has spearheaded two large international collaborative studies regarding the genetics of Parkinson's disease and dementia with Lewy bodies.
 Her current work also focuses on understanding the complexity encountered in "simple" Mendelian disorders, the association between Gaucher disease and parkinsonism and the development of small molecule chaperones as therapy for Gaucher disease and potentially parkinsonism.
-Dr. Sidransky directs two NIH clinical protocols, one evaluating patients with lysososmal storage disorders and the second prospectively studying patients and relatives with parkinsonism who carry mutations in GBA.
+Dr. Sidransky directs NIH clinical protocols evaluating patients with lysososmal storage disorders and prospectively studying patients and relatives with parkinsonism who carry mutations in GBA1.

 Related Scientific Focus Areas